-Marvel's latest TV show tells the story of gift shop employee, Steven Grant (Oscar Isaac) who becomes plagued with blackouts and flashbacks of another life.
+This Marvel TV show tells the story of gift shop employee, Steven Grant (Oscar Isaac) who becomes plagued with blackouts and flashbacks of another life.
 Steven Later discovers he has had powers from an Egyptian Moon God thrust upon him.
 These powers mean Steven shares his body with a Mercenary named Marc Spector, as the powers become both a blessing and a curse.
 Steven and Marc explore their complex identities to investigate a deadly mystery among the Egyptian gods while their enemies converge on them.

 2) 'X-Men' animated series

 The "X-Men" animated series tells a continuing story of the problems mutants face at the hands of a human populace that resents their very existence and the evil of a select few mutants who want to make the world submit to their will.
 Charles Xavier's school for gifted children is a sanctuary for mutants to learn to control their powers and to try and fit in, as well as being home to the X-Men.

 From creator Seth MacFarlane, is this worth-the-watch TV series that has plenty of sci-fi adventure, drama and comedy.
 Set 400 years in the future, this series tells the story of the crew onboard the U.S.S Orville as they explore the mysteries of the universe, as well as the complexities of their own relationships.